 The Company has appointed the Bank of New York Mellon as principal paying agent, custodian and trustee under the Programme Memorandum.
 Furthermore, in the specific Series documents professional market parties may be appointed to fulfil other functions, such as calculation agent, purchase agent and liquidation agent.

-During the first six months of 2017, the Company issued no new Series, 3 Series were redeemed (Series 97, 98 and 100).
-None of the redemptions were caused by credit defaults.
+During the first six months of 2018, the Company issued no new Series, 1 Series matured (Series 145).
+This redemption was not caused by credit default.

 Audit committee